Kazzuun/AxelTTS/README.md

 uv sync
 ```

-FFmpeg must be installed for audio playback.
+FFmpeg must be installed for audio processing.
-Easiest way is to use choco or manually download it from https://ffmpeg.org/download.html.
+Easiest way is to use choco or some other package manager, or manually download it from https://ffmpeg.org/download.html.

 ```powershell
 choco install ffmpeg